Kingdom of Cyprus

-The Kingdom of Cyprus (Royaume de Chypre; Regnum Cypri) was a state that existed between 1192 and 1489.
-It was ruled by the French House of Lusignan.
-It comprised not only the island of Cyprus, but it also had a foothold on the Anatolian mainland: Antalya between 1361 and 1373, and Corycus between 1361 and 1448.
+The Kingdom of Cyprus (Royaume de Chypre; Regnum Cypri) was a medieval kingdom of the Crusader states that existed between 1192 and 1489.
+Initially ruled as an independent Christian kingdom, it was established by the French House of Lusignan after the Third Crusade.
+It comprised not only the entire island of Cyprus, but it also had a foothold on the Anatolian mainland: Antalya between 1361 and 1373, and Corycus between 1361 and 1448.